carla-simulator/carla/Docs/python_api.md

 ---

 ## command.Response<a name="command.Response"></a> <sub><sup>_class_</sup></sub>
-Execution result of a command, contains either an error string or an actor ID, depending on whether or not the command succeeded.
+Command's execution result, contains either an error string or an actor ID, depending on whether or not the command succeeded.
 See [carla.Client.apply_batch_sync](#carla.Client.apply_batch_sync).

 <h3>Instance Variables</h3>
 - <a name="command.Response.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)